Poster Lunar New Year

 Spring Moon: A Musical Celebration of the Lunar New Year

-Sunday, Jan.
-22, marks the beginning of the Lunar New Year.
-This festive holiday is known as Chun Jie (Spring Festival) in China, Tet Nguyen Dan in Vietnam and Seollal in Korea.
+The Lunar New Year is known as Chun Jie (Spring Festival) in China, Tet Nguyen Dan in Vietnam and Seollal in Korea.
 It’s also celebrated in other countries and cultures, mainly in East Asia.

 The Lunar New Year begins on the first new moon of the new year, which means the dates of the holiday vary in relation to the Gregorian calendar.
 It calls for celebration and togetherness and signifies the beginning of a new sign in the zodiac.
-Host Mindy Ratner explores the significance of the holiday and the zodiac signs in Spring Moon A Musical Celebration of the Lunar New Year in conjunction with the beginning of the Year of the Rabbit.
+Host Mindy Ratner explores the significance of the holiday and the zodiac signs in Spring Moon A Musical Celebration of the Lunar New Year in celebration of the Year of the Snake, which begins Jan.
+29.

 To encourage good luck in the new year, new clothes are worn (mainly in red, which is the color of happiness and prosperity), and money is given in red envelopes to help transfer good fortune from older generations to the younger ones.
 In the street, you can see dragon dances that are meant to scare away monsters and bad luck, and at night you can see fireworks lighting up the sky.